Use batch index acknowledgement with Starlight for JMS

 Starlight for JMS improves acknowledgement of batched messages by supporting the tracking of 'ack' status by batch index.

 By default, filtering works on the entry level in Pulsar.
-An entry is a single message or a single batch of messages.
-The client will not filter out a few messages in a batch; it either passes completely or fails completely.
+An entry is a single message, or a single batch of messages.
+The client cannot selectively filter messages in a batch; it either passes completely or fails completely.

-With batch index acknowledgement, when the broker dispatches messages, it will carry the batch index that has been acknowledged.
-The client will filter out batch indexes that have been acked.
+With batch index acknowledgement, when the broker dispatches messages, it carries the batch index that has been acknowledged.
+Then, the client filters out batch indexes that have been acknowledged.
+Finally, the client sends the batch index acknowledgement information to the broker so the broker can maintain the batch index acknowledgement status.

-DataStax strongly recommends these configurations for increased efficiency, whether using broker-side or client-side selectors.
+DataStax strongly recommends using batch index acknowledgement for increased efficiency, whether using broker-side or client-side selectors.

 Enable batch index acknowledgement